mwarning/testmesh/src/aodv-bloom-0/README.md

 # AODV Bloom 0

-Multiple routing entries for each destiantion is maintained.
+Multiple routing entries for each destination is maintained.

 TODO
 - data is send all over the place